theandrelima/pydantic-serdes/docs/getting_started.md

 # my_package/templates/customer.j2
 {% if send_ads %}
 Dear {{ name | capitalize }},
-We'd like to let you know that we rencently added the following products to our store that we think you might like:
+We'd like to let you know that we recently added the following products to our store that we think you might like:
 {% for product in flagged_interests -%}
     - {{ product.name }}
 {% endfor %}